October 21, Reading 2 – Lamentations 4, 5

 What a heart-wrenching cry, filled with pain and longing.

-Sometimes we can feel the same, our thoughts run down similar paths.
+Sometimes we can feel the same, our thoughts can run down similar pathways.

 Jeremiah then cries out,